abbyssoul/libtribe/README.md

 # Usage
 The library is designed to provide components for building distributed applications.
-It does not provide networking.
-That is user responsibility to provide IO.
+It does not provide networking leaving it up to a library user to chose IO method.
+Some user may chose sockets directly, while other already have networking layer such as libuv or boost.asio.

+In order to use the library a user must get a message buffer from an IO subsitem,
-For example when a message is received or read from a file - user can pass this message to the message handler to possibly update an estimated state of the cluster.
+for example when a message is received on a UDP socket or read from a file.
+This message then should be passed to the message handler to possibly update an estimated state of the cluster.
 The update function in turn produces messages that library user must dispatch to the network.